sigstore/sigstore.github.io/content/what_is_sigstore.md

 originally planned to just run a t-log, but then we realised not many were likely to use it as the whole signing UX [is less than desirable](https://latacora.micro.blog/2019/07/16/the-pgp-problem.html).
 So we extended the project to include an 'easy to use' signing system.
 So we very much intend to keep rekor in its current state where it can be run in on its own.
-So if you perform your own signing, you can just use rekor on it's own.
+So if you perform your own signing, you can just use rekor on its own.

 Rekor has a pluggable PKI and support present for the following:

 * GPG
-* X509
+* X.509
 * Minisign

 It also has a customizable manifest schema (pluggable types), so you can get rekor to work with whatever values you need